robinhedwards/UltimateCart/README.md

 Next you will need to hand solder the jtag box header (slot facing outwards), and 2x1 male header.

 Now is a good time to check for shorts - (1) between the +5V and GND pins of the male header, (2) between +3.3v and GND on the regulator, and (3) between VCC and GND on the IDT quickswitches.
+If you find a short then STOP and fix it.
+There will be a bridge somewhere.
+Refer to the eagle files to help identify the location.

 Once that's done, you should be able to power up the board, plug in a USB blaster and program the chip from Quartus (use the pof file - this permanently programs the chip).
 If successful you should see the LED on the